-- I. Genetic testing for dilated cardiomyopathy (DCM) via a multigene panel (81439) is considered medically necessary when: - A. The member/enrollee meets both of the following: - 1.
-The member/enrollee has a diagnosis of DCM by left ventricular enlargement and systolic dysfunction (e.g., ejection fraction less than 50%) based on echocardiogram, cardiac MRI, or left ventricular angiogram AND - 2.
-Non-genetic causes of DCM have been ruled out, such as prior myocardial infarction from coronary artery disease, valvular and congenital heart disease, toxins (most commonly, anthracyclines or other chemotherapeutic agents; various drugs with idiosyncratic reactions), thyroid disease, inflammatory or infectious conditions, severe long-standing hypertension, and radiation, OR - B. The member/enrollee has a first-degree relative with sudden cardiac death (SCD), AND
+I. Genetic testing for dilated cardiomyopathy (DCM) via a multigene panel (81439) is considered medically necessary when:

-- 1. Autopsy revealed a DCM phenotype - II.
+- A. The member has findings characteristic of DCM including all of the following: - Left ventricular enlargement based on echocardiogram or cardiac MRI, AND - 2.
+Systolic dysfunction (e.g., ejection fraction less than 50%) based on echocardiogram, cardiac MRI, or left ventricular angiogram, AND - 3.
+Non-genetic causes of DCM have been ruled out, such as prior myocardial infarction from coronary artery disease, valvular and congenital heart disease, toxins (most commonly, anthracyclines or other chemotherapeutic agents; various drugs with idiosyncratic reactions), thyroid disease, inflammatory or infectious conditions, severe long-standing hypertension, and radiation, OR - B. The member has a first-degree relative with sudden cardiac death (SCD), AND - 1.
+Autopsy revealed a DCM phenotype. - II.
 Genetic testing for dilated cardiomyopathy (DCM) via a multigene panel (81439) is considered investigational for all other indications.

-Note: If a panel is performed, the appropriate panel code should be used
+NOTE: If a panel is performed, the appropriate panel code should be used